-Although some strains of G. abietina have been shown to host dsRNA mycoviruses, the effect these agents have on the virulence of this problematic phytopathogenic fungus has not yet been investigated.
-Accordingly, the main objective of the present study has been to evaluate the effect of the occurrence of viral dsRNA molecules (the replicative form of Mitovirus) on the in vitro mycelial growth of G. abietina isolates under different temperature, pH and osmotic potential conditions.
+Although some strains of G. abietina have been shown to host dsRNA mycoviruses, the effect these agents have on the virulence of this phytopathogenic fungus has not yet been investigated.
+Accordingly, the main objectives of the present study were:

+- i.
+To evaluate the effect of the occurrence of viral dsRNA molecules (the replicative form of Mitovirus) on the in vitro mycelial growth of G. abietina isolates under different temperature, pH and osmotic potential conditions - ii.
+To observe the effect of the presence of mitoviruses in the pathogenity of G. abietina isolates inoculated on Pinus halepensis seedlings

-Materials and Methods
+3. Materials and Methods

-Fungal material
+3.1 Fungal material

-To develop this study seven Spanish isolates of G. abietina were chosen: four isolates were naturally infected by putative mitoviral molecules (P3-12, 00P-07, Hon 3-3 and P1-12) and three were not (Hon 9-2; P1-8 and VAI-13) (Botella et al., 2010).
+To develop this study seven Spanish isolates of G. abietina (Table 1) were chosen: four isolates were naturally infected by putative mitoviral molecules (P3-12, 00P-07, Hon 3-3 and P1-12) and three were not (Hon 9-2; P1-8 and VAI-13) (Botella et al., 2010).
 All isolates were selected based on previous studies developed in our laboratory in which RT-PCR and sequencing techniques confirmed the presence or absence of mitoviruses (Botella et al., 2012a, 2012b).
-The isolates were previously stored in 15% glycerol at -80° C and were reactivated on modified orange serum agar medium (MOS-agar; Müller et al., 1994) before performing the experiment.
-Thus, four weeks before the experiment fungi isolates were sub-cultured in MOS medium and kept in the dark at 15°C in order to obtain sufficient amounts of mycelium.
+The isolates were previously stored in 15% glycerol at -80 ° C and were reactivated on modified orange serum agar medium (MOS-agar medium; Müller et al., 1994) before performing the experiment.
+Thus, four weeks before the experiment fungi isolates were sub-cultured in MOS medium and kept in the dark at 15 °C in order to obtain sufficient amounts of mycelium.